Bisecting the Bible

 1. The missing verses are: Matthew 17:21, 18:11, 23:14; Mark 7:16, 9:44, 9:46, 11:26, 15:28; Luke 17:36, 23:17; John 5:4; Acts 8:37, 15:34, 24:7, 28:29; Romans 16:24.

 2. Elohim is the plural of Eloah (God), but is used with singular verb forms and is universally taken to mean “God”.

 3. The four systems of gematria I use can be separated into a 3+1 pattern, three of the systems being established ones, one coming to me via revelation.
-In Number in Scripture, E. H. Bullinger shows that this is a common pattern in the Bible.
+E. H. Bullinger has shown that this is a common pattern in the Bible.
 For instance there are three synoptic gospels and one (John) that is more retrospective.

 4. I was taught this system in a very unusual way, which I will explain in a later page (see also note 3).

 5. The same phenomenon is found in the KJV Bible, the central verses of which are Psalm 103:1-2 and which are also uplifting.

 6. My thanks to Kathryn LeCorre for pushing me to look for more here.